The American Plate Number Single Society

 -- Mis-use of even the genuine cancellation devices and overprints to create fake examples after 1945 is commonly known.

--- The (fake) cancellation is firmly and evenly struck - in fact, it's "too clean" -- yet the month of the cancellation is illegible.
-This is not known on any other example.
+-- The (fake) cancellation is firmly and evenly struck -- in fact, it's "too clean" -- yet the month of the cancellation is illegible.
+This is not known on any other genuine example.

 -- There are fewer than 60 examples of known, valid overprint types in The Philatelic Foundation data base.
 The vast majority received certificates indicating the overprint, cancellation or both are counterfeit, fraudulent or similar synonyms for fake.
 And this is for examples on cover.
 Examples not on cover are highly suspicious.